Hand Holding A Bowl of Rice- Wilshire Vermont Metro Station

 • Close

-recognized for revolutionary digital imaging work, she has been instrumental in the acceptance & use of advanced technology in creative processes since early 1980s.
+Designer whose trans-disciplinary ideas, multi-media projects have been influential.
+Explorations grounded in the fusion of art & technology, the basis for her multi-media, multi-scaled body of work.
+Recognized for revolutionary digital imaging work, she has been instrumental in acceptance & use of advanced technology in creative processes since early 1980s.

 2014 featured in Apple’s documentary, ‘Mac @ 30’ recognizing 30 creative individuals contributions to the creative fields.

-Greiman, educator, former Director, Visual Communications Program, California Institute of the Arts; former faculty, Southern California Institute of Architecture; current faculty, Woodbury University School of Architecture.
+Greiman, educator, former Director, Visual Communications Program, California Institute of the Arts; former faculty, Southern California Institute of Architecture; Woodbury University School of Architecture, currently tenured professor, USC Roski School of Art and Design.

 She has 4 honorary doctorates and a big garden.